 Visually, headings are what splits up the content into easily digestible parts.
 But when encoded, headings actually inform search engines of what your content is all about.
 Search engines take headings into consideration in order to deliver more tailored results.
 Headings introduce what a certain section is all about and subheadings go into specifics within that section.
 H1 (heading 1) introduces the topic while H2 is a subheading for H1 and H3 is a subheading for H2, etc.

 Alt text can also be a good source of SEO boosting.
-Alt text is part of HTML code that shows up when an image doesn’t load properly that describes the image that should have been there.
+Alt-text is part of HTML code that shows up when an image doesn’t load properly that describes the image that should have been there.
 It’s also there to aid visually-impaired users.
-Because images also appear in search engine results, having descriptive alt text can be an effective way of driving traffic to your site—especially if they use the keywords and phrases.
+Because images also appear in search engine results, having descriptive alt text can be an effective way of driving traffic to your site—especially if they use keywords and phrases.

 Not only do images break up the text and make a piece less intimidating, the way search engines index them can help boost SEO significantly.
 Beyond just descriptive file names, Google and other search engines can also analyse them visually and still be very accurate.
 The size of the image also matters as it can affect how quickly a page loads.
 A slow page might not attract as many readers, lessening leads.

-Title tags are what appear on a search engine results page.
+Title tags are what appears on a search engine results page.
 They’re often the same as the title of the article or blog post you’re searching for but sometimes they can differ depending on their length or if there’s a punchier headline that makes better use of the keywords.
 Having a straight-to-the-point title tag can draw more readers in and bring about more traffic.

 4. Knows the importance of long form copy

-Many are surprised to learn that long form content is actually deemed more valuable than shorter articles.
+Many are surprised to learn that long-form content is actually deemed more valuable than shorter articles.
 This is true not just for search engines but in terms of social media shares, too.

 Search engines prefer longer content because of the value that a longer, more engaging, and more thorough article has over something that is short.
 A comprehensive how-to article that spans over 2000 words is considered more valuable than a 300-word blog post that covers the same thing precisely because the longer piece is expected to cover more ground, therefore ranking higher on the algorithm.

 That’s not to say that SEO copywriters just add to the word count for the sake of it.
 Quality still trumps quantity.
-And SEO copywriters are able to deliver quality long form content.
+And SEO copywriters are able to deliver quality long-form content.

 5. Adheres to SEO ‘white hat technique’ principles